 A Storied History

+Despite these efforts to eliminate them and diminish their way of life, Indigenous people are still here, and their connection to the bison and the land persevere today.
+And thanks to the intervention of many, bison are returning to the land they once roamed.
 In more recent years, bison populations have been slowly climbing up from an all-time low of less than a thousand animals to today’s population of roughly 500,000.
 These iconic creatures have captured the hearts of all who see them so much so that they have been given the status of our national mammal.

 Bison belong on the prairie.
 This year another herd will make its way from NorthStar Bison of Rice Lake, WI to spend the summer grazing big bluestem grass, wallowing to remove fur and scratch insect bites, spreading seeds as their winter coats fall off and being an integral part of this complex grassland ecosystem.